Baton Rouge pastor set to retire after nearly 50 years of service

 The reverend served as pastor at New Hope for 48 years and at Second Baptist for 41 years.

-Cyrus will be honored with a pair of events at New Hope, which is on Greenwell Springs Road near Washington Avenue.
+Cyrus will be honored with a pair of events at New Hope, which is on Greenwell Springs Road.
 Both events aim to celebrate his legacy and contributions to the community.

 Trending News